-• Quantification of longitudinal structure, caused by thermal tides, in the martian upper atmosphere as seen in neutral and electron density data from MGS and Mars Odyssey as a function of latitude, altitude, season, time of day, and phase in the 11 year solar cycle, and identification of the dominant tidal modes [Keating et al., 1998; Bougher et al., 2001; Withers et al., 2002c].
+(3A) Quantify longitudinal structure, caused by thermal tides, in the martian upper atmosphere as seen in Mars Odyssey accelerometer data as a function of latitude, altitude, season and time of day and identification of the dominant tidal modes.
+Compare to MGS observations and published predictions [Keating et al., 1998; Bougher et al., 2001; Wilson, 2002; Withers et al., 2002c].